 Your line manager should be in touch with you during your period of absence and will work with you to put in any adjustments you may need for your return.
 Discussions with you about adjustments are confidential and they are aimed at assisting you to effectively manage your time in work.
 Examples include increased flexibility, variable working hours, amendments to contracted hours (temporary, phased return), arriving at work later or leaving earlier to avoid very busy periods or slight alterations to roles and responsibilities.
 Reasonable adjustments are tailored to individual circumstances, and your line manager and/or HR Partner can help you to explore these further.

 If you have a mental health condition that meets the definition of disability in the Equality Act 2010 you may also be able to access additional support at work through the Access to Work Mental Health Support Service.
 You can speak to your line manager or HR Partner confidentially about this further.

 More information and advice about eligibility is available at: https://www.remploy.co.uk/employers/mental-health-and-wellbeing/workplace-mental-health-support-service-employers

 - Occupational Health

-The Occupational Health service for the University is provided by Iqarus Limited.
+The Occupational Health service for the University is provided by International SOS (formerly Iqarus Limited).

 All staff are able to consult the service for advice on health matters.
 You are encouraged to discuss any health problems relating to your work in the first instance with your line manager however the occupational health service may be able to provide medical advice and assistance in situations where: